doytsujin/athackst.github.io/_articles/bridging_ros_ros2.md

 ## Build the bridge

-As I mentioned previously, using Docker for the bridge is advantageous for being able to fully specify the build and run environments for the `ros1_bridge`.
-I'll be walking through the creation of a [multi-stage dockerfile](https://docs.docker.com/develop/develop-images/multistage-build/) that will handle building all of the environments; and finally creating a run-time image from it.
+As I mentioned previously, using docker for the bridge is advantageous for being able to fully specify the build and run environments for the `ros1_bridge`.
+I'll be walking through the creation of a [multi-stage dockerfile](https://docs.docker.com/develop/develop-images/multistage-build/) that will handle building all of the environments and finally creating a run time image from it.

 Let's start setting up our ros1_bridge docker image!